WKYT-TV: The Taft years

-The FCC authorized the sale to the Taft group in May 14, 1958, and on June 2, the call letters were changed to WKYT.
+The FCC authorized the sale to the Taft group on May 14, 1958, and on June 2, the call letters were changed to WKYT.
 The new ownership continued operating WKYT as a CBS affiliate and began an expansion of the station's studios.
 The various Taft broadcasting properties were consolidated under a new company, Taft Broadcasting, in 1959.

 In 1961, WKYT-TV switched network affiliations from CBS to ABC as part of a group affiliation agreement that also saw WKRC-TV and WBRC-TV in Birmingham, Alabama, convert to ABC; Taft cited good relations with the network at its existing ABC affiliate, WTVN-TV in Columbus, Ohio.
-Among the station's programs was a Saturday dance show hosted by Nick Clooney, brother of singer Rosemary Clooney and father of actor George Clooney; Nick Clooney also did weekend news anchoring work, leading to a lengthy career as a news anchor across the United States.
+Among the station's programs was a Saturday dance show hosted by Nick Clooney.
+Clooney also did weekend news anchoring work, leading to a lengthy career as a news anchor across the United States.

 Kentucky Central ownership

 Kentucky Central Television, a subsidiary of the Kentucky Central Life Insurance Company, reached an agreement to acquire WKYT-TV in 1967 for $2.5 million.
 The deal was noteworthy because Kentucky Central had a pending application for what would have been Lexington's third station on channel 62, but it faced competition from another local group known as WBLG-TV Inc.; the purchase cleared the way for the construction of that station (now WTVQ-DT, channel 36).
-Garvice Kincaid had also been part of the WVLK group that had earlier attempted to purchase WKXP-TV in 1958.
-In its annual report, the company noted that Lexington "represented by far the smallest market ... and in the opinion of management is also afforded less opportunity for growth and development than the possible acquisition of new property".
+Kentucky Central CEO Garvice Kincaid had also been part of the WVLK group that had attempted to purchase WKXP-TV in 1958.
+In its annual report, Taft noted that Lexington "represented by far the smallest market ... and in the opinion of management is also afforded less opportunity for growth and development than the possible acquisition of new property".